norswap/autumn/doc/B4-custom-parsers.md

 What you put here will depend on whether you use any visitors and whether you will redistribute your parsers to third parties.

-If none of those are true, you could leave the method empty, though is not considered a good practice.
+If none of those are true, you could leave the method empty, though this is not considered good practice.

 Note that by default Autumn runs a well-formedness check ([`WellFormednessChecker`]) on your grammar, which uses three built-in visitor implementations.
 However this can be disabled through [`ParseOptions#well_formedness_check`].

-The details of how the visitor parser work and how you should implement this method is covered in details in [B6.
+The details of how the visitor parser works and how you should implement this method is covered in detail in [B6.
 Visiting Parsers & Walking The Parser Graph][B6], so we will say no more of it here.

 [`Parser`]: https://javadoc.jitpack.io/com/github/norswap/autumn4/-SNAPSHOT/javadoc/norswap/autumn/Parser.html
 [`Parse`]: https://javadoc.jitpack.io/com/github/norswap/autumn4/-SNAPSHOT/javadoc/norswap/autumn/Parse.html